-Request for Records, Documents or Legal Information
+Request for Records, Data, or Documents

 Format and delivery of information:

 Information will be provided in electronic format via email unless requestor is reasonably unable to receive information in such format.

 Upon request, documents of five (5) pages or less may be sent via facsimile to local or toll-free numbers.

 Paper copies will only be provided if electronic format is unavailable or if the requestor has reasonable justification for being unable to receive the requested information electronically.
 For paper copies over 50 pages in length, a charge of 15 cents per page for photocopying shall apply.
 ERCOT will confer with the requestor regarding appropriate method of delivery.
 Requestor will pay for any shipping costs.

 For requests that require gathering a significant amount of material or substantial effort, ERCOT may provide an estimated charge for any actual costs involved with responding to the request and receive payment prior to actual processing of the request.

 In the event that ERCOT determines that responding to an information request will require significant labor by our staff, ERCOT reserves the right to notify the requestor of the estimated cost and to obtain, in advance and at ERCOT's discretion, either actual payment of or a commitment to pay the labor cost that will be incurred in responding to the information request.
 When labor costs for ERCOT employee time are necessary, ERCOT charges a rate of $15.00 per hour.
 ERCOT may, if it deems appropriate, require other additional charges of the type that would be permitted for a state agency to charge under 1 Texas Administrative Code (TAC) § 70.3.request.

 Due to their sensitive nature, the following categories of information are not available upon request: